awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

-### Error: Unable to find Java or Java 8 executables<a name="java-8-runtime-requirement"></a>
+### Error: Unable to find java or java8 executables<a name="java-8-runtime-requirement"></a>

-**Solution:** If stream manager is enabled for the AWS IoT Greengrass core, you must install the Java 8 Runtime on the core device before you deploy the group\.
+**Solution:** If stream manager is enabled for the AWS IoT Greengrass core, you must install the Java 8 runtime on the core device before you deploy the group\.
 For more information, see the steps in [Module 1: Environment Setup for Greengrass](module1.md) for your core device type\.
 Stream manager is enabled by default when you use the **Easy Group creation** workflow in the AWS IoT console to create a group\.

 Or, disable stream manager and then deploy the group\.
 For more information, see [Configure AWS IoT Greengrass Stream Manager](configure-stream-manager.md)\.